How to get Ordained in New Jersey to Officiate

 Here are the basic steps one must follow to officiate a wedding:

-How Do I Become Ordained to Marry in New Jersey
+Getting Ordained in New Jersey

 If you've never performed a wedding before, the task can seem daunting.
 That's why we're here to help!
 Becoming a marriage officiant with the Universal Life Church is quick, easy, and totally free.
 As soon as you complete and submit the online ordination application, you'll be a legally licensed minister!
 Members of the Universal Life Church perform weddings in New Jersey on a regular basis with the help of a minister license.